-Cash at bank and in hand comprises cash balances, call deposits and short term investments held with the States of Guernsey Treasury.
+Cash at banks and investment comprises of cash balances, call deposits and short term investments held with the States of Guernsey Treasury.

 Debtors are initially recognised at transaction price less attributable transaction costs.
 Doubtful debts are recognised when collection of the full amount is no longer probable, with the amount of the expected loss recognised in the Consolidated Statement of Comprehensive Income.
 These are monitored on an ongoing basis.